When is Amazon Prime Day 2018? How do I get the best deals? How does it work?

 Are there any deals available now?

 Every day leading up to Prime Day, Amazon members will be treated to a range of deals and discounts.
-The following deals are available from today, so it’s worth signing up for your free trial immediately if you want to take full advantage:
+The following deals are available from today, so it’s worth signing up for your free trial immediately if you want to take full advantage.
+Click here for more of the best Amazon Prime Day offers.

 - Prime Video – Up to 50% off movies and TV to rent or buy on Prime Video.